-Wash hands thoroughly after completing any spill clean-up. wash hands thoroughly after completing any spin clean-up.
-EXPOSURE Provide First Aid Immediately PROCEDURES In Case of Emergency For sharps injury (needlestick or subcutaneous exposure), scrub exposed area thoroughly for 15 minutes using warm water and soap.
+Wash hands thoroughly after completing any spill clean-up. wash hands thoroughly after completing any spin clean up.
+EXPOSITION 1 Duavida First Aid Immediately EXPOSURE PROCEDURES 1.
+Provide First Aid Immediately For sharps injury (needlestick or subcutaneous exposure), In Case of scrub exposed area thoroughly for 15 minutes using warm Emergency water and soap.
 For skin exposure, wash the area with soap and water.
 For large exposures, use the nearest safety shower for 15 minutes.
 Stay under the shower and remove clothing.
 Use a clean lab coat or spare clothing for cover-up.
 For eye exposure, use the eye wash for 15 minutes while holding eyelids open.
 For inhalation, move out of contaminated area.
 Get medical help.
 2. Get Help Call 911 or go to nearest Emergency Department (ED).
 Give details of exposure, i.e. agent, dose, route of exposure, time since exposure.
 Bring to the ED the MSDS/SDS and this SOP.
 Notify your supervisor as soon as possible for assistance.
 Secure area before leaving.
 3. Report Incident to Occupational and Environmental Health & Safety If serious accident, hospitalization or fatality, notify EHS immediately after providing first aid and/or getting help. o Call at 801-581-6590. #7 Waste Disposal Any waste [toxin] will be decontaminated or autoclaved as and Cleaning appropriate before disposal or given to EHS for disposal whenever possible.
 Work space surfaces must be wiped down after completion of tasks with [inactivating agent + concentration] during the length of the experiment.
 Absorbent pads will be replaced after completion of tasks or immediately if contaminated.
-Used and potentially contaminated
+Used and potentially contaminated , , , , , , , , , , , , , , , , , , , ,

-#8 Special Precautions for Use of [Toxin] in Animals (This section must be completed if working with toxin in animals) Identify where animals will be injected, housed and any special precautions/warnin gs for animal handlers. absorbent pads, PPE, etc. will be placed in a hazardous waste bag and autoclaved.
-If in-lab inactivation is not possible for [toxin] waste, it must be managed as hazardous chemical waste.
+#8 Special Precautions for Use of [Toxin] in Animals (This section must be completed if working with toxin in animals) Identify where animals will be injected, housed and any special precautions/warnin gs for animal handlers. #9 Approval If in-lab inactivation is not possible for [toxin] waste, it must be managed as hazardous chemical waste.
 Be aware that some form of treatment in the lab may be required before it can be managed as chemical waste.
 Contact EHS at 801-581-6590 for disposal instructions.
-For chemical waste pick up complete a request through the lab management system (http://oehs.utah.edu/topics/lab-management-system).
+For chemical waste pick up complete a request through the Safety Administrative Management System (http://oehs.utah.edu/topics/lab-management-system).
 Use of toxins in animals will be documented and approved by IACUC.
 [Give detailed procedures for safely completing tasks, containment, decontamination information, and any special disposal requirements.]
 [Animals will be anesthetized or placed into a restraining apparatus before procedures using [toxin] are performed.
 Once the animal has been properly fitted into the restraining apparatus, the syringe will be loaded just prior to injection.]
 After procedures are complete, the restraining apparatus and surrounding work station will be decontaminated [inactivating agent + concentration].
 All reusable lab equipment will be autoclaved.
-[Give any special disposal requirements] #9 Approval Required The protocol must be approved by the Institutional Biosafety Committee prior to commencement.
+[Give any special disposal requirements] Required Committee prior to commencement.
 All staff working with [toxin] must be trained on this SOP prior to starting work.
 They must also be trained on the [toxin] MSDS/SDS, and it must be readily available in the laboratory.
 All training must be documented and maintained by the PI. #10 Decontamination All surfaces will be decontaminated with [inactivating agent + concentration] after removing the plastic-backed pads.
 All reusable lab equipment will be autoclaved.
 Note that some disinfecting agents may not deactivate [toxin].